 The region is characterised by the geographic proximity of abundantly wealthy and very poor nations, thus enabling large-scale professional criminal networks to exploit poorly controlled borders and corrupt officials.
 Most victims are girls and young women from Belarus and Ukraine, but there is an increasing number of victims from African countries as well as an increasing number of men.

 Trafficking in persons is not limited to the sex industry, but can also refer to forced labour, and it invariably involves involuntary servitude and exploitation.
 Many victims are tricked by false agencies and advertisements offering employment, study opportunities or marriage abroad.

 Trafficking victims are a highly vulnerable and exposed group and the social stigma of having been forced into prostitution or forced labour means that trafficking victims often have few places to turn to.
 The efforts of La Strada are therefore of high importance.

-La Strada Poland is part of the La Strada International anti-trafficking network, which also has offices in Belarus, Bosnia and Herzegovina, Bulgaria, the Czech Republic, Macedonia, Moldova, the Netherlands and Ukraine.
+La Strada Poland is part of the La Strada International anti-trafficking network, which also has offices in Belarus, Bosnia and Herzegovina, Bulgaria, the Czech Republic, the former Yugoslav Republic of Macedonia, Moldova, the Netherlands and Ukraine.